A numerical method for oscillatory integrals with coalescing saddle points: Introduction and statement of results

 \subsection{Main results and outline of the paper}

 The analysis in this paper centers around a family of orthogonal polynomials $p_{n,\delta}(z)$.
 They are monic and orthogonal with respect to a complex-valued oscillatory weight function,

 Here, $\Gamma$ is any contour in the complex plane that connects the points $\infty \times e^{\frac{5i\pi}{6}}$ and $\infty \times e^{\frac{i\pi}{6}}$ at infinity.
 After a suitable rescaling, that will be detailed further on, the roots of these polynomials in combination with the roots of some other (known) polynomials give rise to the sought Gaussian quadrature rule of the form \eqref{eq:quadrature_rule}.
+The polynomials and their roots are independent of the precise choice of $\Gamma$ in \eqref{eq:orthogonality}, as long as $\Gamma$ connects the two given points at infinity, since the path of integration can be analytically deformed without changing the value of the integral.

-This is a non-classical setting of orthogonal polynomials, because the weight function is oscillatory.
+The orthogonality conditions \eqref{eq:orthogonality} represent a non-classical setting of orthogonal polynomials, because the weight function is oscillatory.
 Hence, unique existence of the polynomials is not guaranteed for each value of $\delta$.
 We proceed by analyzing the corresponding Hankel determinants

 where $H_n$ is the Hankel matrix given by

 in terms of the \emph{moments} $\mu_k$ of the weight function,

 These quantities are all functions of $\delta$, which we omit in our notation.
 Existence of the polynomial $p_{n,\delta}(z)$ for a particular value of $\delta$ is equivalent to the non-vanishing of $h_n$, since the latter appears in the denominator of the well-known determinant formula for orthogonal polynomials that remains valid in our setting,